Skip to content

 Information Sidebar

-The Sidebar displays a snapshot of the configurations that the Agent had at the moment the conversation was created.
-Later changes to the Agent's configurations (model, tools, parameters, etc.) are not applied retroactively — they will only take effect in new conversations.
+The Sidebar displays a snapshot of the Agent's configuration at the moment the conversation was created.
+Later changes are not applied retroactively.

 FieldWhat it shows

-Post-AnalysisStructured result, if configured and the conversation is closed.
+Post-AnalysisStructured result, if configured and conversation is closed

 Additional Instructions & Variables